 It’s OK to Disagree

-I don’t waste energy battling with people.
-I can disagree without getting excited about it.
-I can debate a point without getting angry or hurt.
-I really don’t care what a five year old thinks, and in the same way a public speaker can visualize a crowd in their underpants, I can turn anybody into a 5 year old.
-(Edited to add that while my daughter was 5 I did care what she thought, but I don’t take it personally.)
+You don’t have to waste energy battling with people.
+You can disagree without getting excited about it.
+You can debate a point without getting angry or hurt.
+Don’t get your panties in a bunch over what a five year old thinks, and in the same way a public speaker can visualize a crowd in their underpants, you can turn anybody into a 5 year old.
+(Edited to add that while my daughter was 5 I did care what she thought, but I didn’t take it personally.)